Explainable Brain Age Prediction using coVariance Neural Networks: coVariance Neural Networks

-The foundational analyses of VNNs in~\cite{sihag2022covariance} established the following properties relevant to the data analysis in this paper.

-\textbf{VNNs and PCA.} Given the eigendecomposition of $\bC = \bV \bLambda \bV^{\sf T}$, the spectral properties of the coVariance matrix are established by studying the projection of the coVariance filter output ${\bz = \bH(\bC)\bx}$ on the eigenvectors $\bV$ (similar to that for a graph filter using graph Fourier transform~\cite{zhang2019graph, shuman2013emerging}).
-Theorem 1 in~\cite{sihag2022covariance} establishes the equivalence between processing data samples with PCA and processing data samples with a specific polynomial on the covariance matrix $\bC$.
+\begin{remark}[Statistical inference using VNNs] Given the eigendecomposition of $\bC = \bV \bLambda \bV^{\sf T}$, the spectral properties of the VNN are established by studying the projection of the coVariance filter output ${\bz = \bH(\bC)\bx}$ on the eigenvectors $\bV$ (similar to that for a graph filter using graph Fourier transform~\cite{zhang2019graph, shuman2013emerging}).
+Theorem 1 in~\cite{sihag2022covariance} established the equivalence between processing data samples with principal component analysis (PCA) transform and processing data samples with a specific polynomial on the covariance matrix $\bC$.
 Hence, it can be concluded that input data is processed with VNNs, at least in part, by exploiting the eigenvectors of~$\bC$.

-\textbf{Stability to perturbations in {\bf C}.} VNNs are stable to perturbations in $\bC$~\cite[Theorem 3]{sihag2022covariance}.
-This property implies that the inference performance achieved by VNN is likely to be reproducible, and hence, robust to the number of samples $n$ used to estimate the covariance matrix $\bC$.

-\textbf{VNNs are scale-free.} The filter taps in the coVariance filter in~\eqref{fil} are independent of the dimension of $\bC$.
-Hence, the covariance matrix $\bC$ can readily be replaced with another covariance matrix $\bC'$ (not necessarily of the same dimensionality as $\bC$) to process another dataset.
-By extension, the set of filter taps ${\cal H}$ for a VNN is scale-free and can be used to process a dataset of arbitrary dimensionality.
-This observation is particularly relevant for data analysis in neuroimaging, where the number of features is highly variable across datasets, but different datasets contain similar information~\cite{markello2022neuromaps}.

-We leverage the aforementioned properties of VNNs in the context of brain age to demonstrate the relationships of the inference outcomes with the eigenvectors of $\bC$, robustness of the results to the number of samples used to estimate $\bC$, and cross-validate various findings by leveraging datasets of different dimensionalities.
+Unlike simpler PCA-based inference models, VNNs offer stability~\cite{sihag2022covariance} and transferability guarantees~\cite{sihag2022predicting}, which ensure reproducibility of the inference outcomes by VNNs with high confidence. \end{remark} In the context of brain age prediction, we leverage the observations in Remark~\ref{vnnpca} to demonstrate the relationships of the inference outcomes with the eigenvectors of the anatomical covariance matrix~$\bC$~(estimated from cortical thickness features) in Section~\ref{res}.